samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 <br>

-That's a lot of joints you'd have to control, just because you want to touch something with the end of the robot!
+That's a lot of joints you'd have to control!
+It wouldn't be easy using joint space alone.

 Now I'm going to introduce you to **Cartesian Space**.
 You might have heard of things like **coordinates**.
 Coordinates are a way of talking about the position of things, and Cartesian is a system of coordinates.
 If you know maps, you'll have heard of longitude and latitude, it's a bit like that.